NixOS/rfcs/rfcs/0000-import-from-derivation.md

 # Summary
 [summary]: #summary

-Fix some issues with import-from-derivation so it is nice to use and suitable for use in nixpkgs.
+Fix some issues with importing from derivations so it is nicer to use both manually and with CI.
+Once this RFC is implemented, hydra.nixos.org should allow importing from derivations.

 # Motivation
 [motivation]: #motivation